-You can still find cheap properties in Ontario’s major cities.
-You may just have to look at transitioning neighbourhoods to get what you desire.
+So while you can still find cheap properties in Ontario, transitioning neighbourhoods could be your best bet to get exactly what you desire.

 Before you make the leap, Axess Law suggests getting the facts on gentrification and property values.
 You’ll want to research crime stats, property assessments and zoning plans before closing a real estate deal of any kind.
 Axess Law’s real estate lawyers are ready when you are.